Manueldavis1999/manueldavis/README.md

 AWS also has the deepest functionality within those services.
 For example, AWS offers the widest variety of databases that are purpose-built for different types of applications so you can choose the right tool for the job to get the best cost and performance.

+## Services offered by Cloud computing

+• ***Infrastructure as a Service (IaaS):*** IaaS contains the basic building blocks for cloud IT.
+It typically provides access to networking features, computers (virtual or on dedicated hardware), and data storage space.
+IaaS gives you the highest level of flexibility and management control over your IT resources.

+• ***Platform as a Service (PaaS):*** PaaS removes the need for you to manage underlying infrastructure (usually hardware and operating systems), and allows you to focus on the deployment and management of your applications.
+This helps you be more efficient as you don’t need to worry about resource procurement, capacity planning, software maintenance, patching, or any of the other undifferentiated heavy lifting involved in running your application.

+• ***Software as a Service (SaaS):*** SaaS provides you with a complete product that is run and managed by the service provider.
+In most cases, people referring to SaaS are referring to end-user applications (such as web-based email).
+With a SaaS offering, you don’t have to think about how the service is maintained or how the underlying infrastructure is managed.
+You only need to think about how you will use that particular software.

 ![aws](https://user-images.githubusercontent.com/116644395/204624834-9d6d2393-72a1-40df-a0af-cfa737490e34.jpg)

 ## Proposed deployment of architecture in cloud